meilisearch/strapi-plugin-meilisearch/README.md

 #### 👥 Populate entry rule

-Content-types in Strapi may have relationships with other content-types.
+Content-types in Strapi may have relationships with other content-types (ex: `restaurant` can have a many-to-many relation with `category`).
 To ensure that these links are fetched and added to an entry correctly from your Strapi database, the correct populate rule must be provided ([see documentation](https://docs-next.strapi.io/developer-docs/latest/developer-resources/database-apis-reference/entity-service/populate.html#basic-populating)).

 To communicate the populate rule, use the `populateEntryRule` setting on the according content-type in the plugin's settings.